But camping overnight (or for the weekend) allows us to explore these natural wonders in much greater depth.

 The Lake Conasauga Campground is often used as a place to rest up for the night before embarking on adventures in the vast Cohutta Wilderness, but there is plenty to do around the campground.

-Georgia’s highest lake, Lake Conasauga sits at 3,150 feet above sea level and provides boating and swimming opportunities.
+The highest of Georgia’s lakes, Lake Conasauga sits at 3,150 feet above sea level and provides boating and swimming opportunities.

 Fishing is another popular activity, with bluegill, bass, and trout kept well-stocked.